-What you need to know about traffic school.
+What you need to know about traffic school classes.

 - Traffic Citation – Remove points to avoid suspension and prevent an insurance increase (if no accident was involved where your insurer made a payout).